ansys/pymechanical-env/README.rst

 For users
 ^^^^^^^^^

-In order to install Pyansys-mechanical-env library, make sure you have the latest version of `pip`_.
+In order to install ansys-mechanical-env, make sure you have the latest version of `pip`_.
 To do so, run:

 .. code:: bash

     python -m pip install -U pip

-Then, you can simply execute:
+Then, install ``ansys-mechanical-env``:

 .. code:: bash